BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on ring-fenced funds.pdf.md

 EIOPA-BoS-14/169 EN

-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue geometric symbol containing a circle of stars, similar to the European Union flag, positioned above the stylized lowercase acronym "eiopa".
-The full name of the organization is written in uppercase black letters below the acronym.

-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 ![A banner with the text "Guidelines on ring-fenced funds" in a bold, black, sans-serif font on a light blue background.